 2. Switch to the Overview tab.

 You have successfully configured the Cloudflare Origin Certificate on your web application.
 Let’s move to the next step of verifying the SSL Certificate to ensure that it is properly configured.

 The installed certificate is only trusted by Cloudflare and should be used with the configured server actively connected to Cloudflare.
 If you disable/pause Cloudflare protection or remove proxied DNS records, it will become an untrusted certificate, and internet browsers will generate unwanted warnings.

 We highly recommend that you verify your SSL certificate, and we have created a self-explanatory guide for it.
-Verification is done so you can ensure that everything is working fine.
-Many common issues occur if anything goes wrong during the SSL installation process.
-Your site visitors may also face inconvenience or may see several warnings generated by web browsers if your SSL certificate is not set up correctly.
+Verification is done so you can ensure that the SSL certificate is configured properly.
+Many issues come up if the SSL certificate is not configured correctly.
+Your site visitors may also face inconvenience or may see several warnings generated by web browsers.